McAuley-Lab/RecWizard/docsrc/source/usage/loading.md

      classic movie like The Shawshank Redemption (1994)"
 ```

 So, this example shows that we can load the CRS modules first (they are typically recommender modules and generator modules).
-Then, feed the instantiated modules into a higher-level RecBOT model, where the model knows how to manage the usages and the results from different modules.
-If you are willing to know more about the model / module concepts in RecBOT, please check this [concept section](./).
+Then, feed the instantiated modules into a higher-level RecWizard model, where the model knows how to manage the usages and the results from different modules.
+If you are willing to know more about the model / module concepts in RecWizard, please check this [concept section](./).

 ### 3. Single CRS Modules